temporalio/samples-python/encryption/README.md

 samples [in TypeScript](https://github.com/temporalio/samples-typescript/tree/main/encryption) and [in Go](https://github.com/temporalio/samples-go/tree/main/encryption).

-Ensure you have an environment variable set to the Namespace your Workflows are in:

-    export TEMPORAL_NAMESPACE=<Namespace Name>

 For this sample, the optional `encryption` dependency group must be included.
 To include, run: